 Preventative strategies As a former art department chair, I used to write a note in my calendar.
 I would dust off my annual December email to all the department chairs, asking them to remind their department members to plan lessons and order supplies rather than look to the art program to supply their last-minute needs.
 Everyone is reminded that we order the supplies we need and value our uninterrupted time teaching our lessons.
 Even if you are a department of one, this strategy can work for you.
 Work with your administration on an email that can go out to all faculty to help reign in interruptions.

 Communicate!
-Holidays or not, I communicated certain ground rules with my colleagues.
+Holidays or not, I communicated specific ground rules with my colleagues.
 Don’t send students.
 See me in advance when I am available after or before school.
 Be polite, but be firm to your fellow teachers.
 Setting the ground rules for what works for you on your terms is okay.
-When I give out supplies I have an excess supply of, I tell the teacher it’s a one-time event and not to give others the illusion that my art room is a supply cabinet.
+When I give out supplies I have an excess of, I tell the teacher it’s a one-time event and not to give others the illusion that my art room is a supply cabinet.